EasyTecRepository/WebsiteMonitoring/Power/Readme.md

 - [x] You have a UPS (no matter which one)
 - [x] You use the default setting to view the status of your UPS (-> SETTINGS; UPS Settings)

+**:warning: Note, however, that this adjustment in the system files is reset after EVERY UPDATE OF UNRAID!**

 ## Customize files
 1. Go to the Unraid web interface.
 2. Go to ```ADD SHARE``` under ```SHARES```.